 Normal B cells circulate in your blood and help your body fight infection.
-Cancerous B cells don’t fight infections like normal B cells do.
+Cancerous B cells do not fight infections as normal B cells do.
 As the number of cancerous B cells gradually increases, they crowd out normal lymphocytes.

 Some people with CLL may not have any symptoms, and their cancer may only be discovered during a routine blood test.